Diabatic quantum annealing for training energy-based generative models: Training RBMs via DQA

 As an illustrative test case, we used MNIST~\cite{lecun2010mnist} and Fashion-MNIST~\cite{xiao2017fashionmnist}.
 In both datasets, the DQA-trained RBM converged faster and achieved lower reconstruction error than the PCD baseline as illustrated in Fig.~\ref{fig:val_fig}.
 Moreover, the end-to-end generative performance, measured by sample quality, was consistently better with quantum-assisted training.
 Fig.~\ref{fig:main_fig} presents the schematic results of this study.
 These results demonstrate that DQA provides a practical sampling engine for RBM training, improving both training efficiency and model performance.

-We further compared the average time required to obtain a single sample per epoch.
+We compared the average time required to obtain a single sample per epoch.
 In PCD training, the inner loop with $K=100$ Gibbs steps requires approximately \num{1.63e-2} seconds per sample.
-By contrast, in DQA training, the sampling time per sample is about \num{2.56e-4} seconds.
-Thus, DQA provides a sampling procedure that is roughly 64 times faster than PCD with $=100$, highlighting its potential to drive practical scalability.
+By contrast, in DQA training, the sampling time is about \num{2.56e-4} seconds.
+Thus, DQA provides a sampling procedure that is roughly 64 times faster than PCD with $K=100$.

+We further examined how the advantage of DQA-based training scales with system size.
+As discussed in Appendix Section A, DQA consistently exhibits faster convergence and achieves lower validation error as the model dimension increases, indicating improved sampling fidelity, with the performance gap relative to classical PCD widening at larger hidden-layer sizes within the range accessible to current hardware.
+Appendix Section B analyzes the system-size scaling of the sampling time and shows that classical PCD incurs an additional correlation-induced overhead, whereas DQA replaces this with a static state-preparation cost.
+This qualitative difference is captured by the asymptotic scaling relations between the total system size $N=N_h+N_v$ and the time required to obtain one sample: